nazar-kuziv/ChatApp/README.md

 # ChatApp
+**The program for the client with a graphical interface is located in the main branch, while the server-side of the chat is located in the ChatAppServer branch.**

 This program is a pet project that offers an immersive online communication experience.
 By using socket programming principles, we ensure fast and seamless message transmission, file sharing, and private messaging.
 The user-friendly graphical interface makes the chat convenient for all clients.

 ## Features